elecomexp/portfolio/README.md

 ## Projects

-Below is a list of some of the projects included in this portfolio.
+Below is a list of some of the projects included in this portfolio or **other repositories**.
 Click on the project name to explore the details.

 ### [API Iris Flower Model](https://github.com/elecomexp/api_iris_model)